Noisy PDE Training Requires Bigger PINNs: Conclusion

-Further research could explore whether this relationship between $N_s$ and $d_N$ is also sufficient to guarantee low PINN risk, extending these findings to systems with vector-valued solutions (e.g., the Navier--Stokes equations), and applying this framework to deeper networks with multilayer training.
-Establishing these rigorously could be an exciting direction of future work.
-Finally, alleviating the bounded network assumption to encompass unbounded networks would also be a natural next step.
+Further research could also explore whether this relationship between $N_s$ and $d_N$ as we have established is also sufficient to guarantee low PINN risk and extending these findings to systems with vector-valued solutions (e.g., the Navier--Stokes equations).
+Establishing these rigorously could be an exciting direction of future work, particularly for deeper networks with multilayer training.
+Lastly we note that alleviating the bounded network assumption to have proofs that encompass unbounded networks would also be an important next step.